 Child support is a right that belongs to the child.
 Therefore, both parents have a legal duty to support their children based on their ability to provide that support.
 In Maryland, the amount of child support paid for the maintenance of a child depends on a few different factors, but mainly the income of both parties and the number of overnight stays the child has with each parent.
 The use of the Maryland Child Support Guidelines is mandatory if the parties’ combined gross incomes are less than Fifteen Thousand Dollars ($15,000.00) per month.
+There have been recent changes made to the Maryland Child Support Guidelines.

 Under the old Maryland statute, “shared physical custody” meant that the non-custodial parent had the child or children overnight for more than 35% of the time, or 128 overnights per year.
 If a parent had the child or children less than 35% of the time, or 127 overnights per year or less, then the sole custody Guidelines applied.